ibm-cloud-docs/account/service_credentials.md

 {: #onetime-credentials}
 {: ui}

 The credential has a `onetime_credentials` property that determines whether you can retrieve and view the credential after its initial creation.
-If the property is `false`, you can view the at any time for users that need the credential values.
+If the property is `false`, users with access can view the credential values at any time.

 Existing credentials created before this property change are not affected.
 {: note}